jaubourg/jquery-jsonp/doc/API.md

 #### success - `function` (`undefined`)

 A function to be called if the request succeeds.
-The function gets passed three arguments: The JSON object returned from the server, a string describing the status (always `"success"`) and the `xOptions` object.
+The function gets passed three arguments: The JSON object returned from the server, a string describing the status (always `"success"`) and, *_as of version 2.4.0_* the `xOptions` object.

 ```js
 function (json, textStatus, xOptions) {